 This 'Hugging Machine' Aims to Help People on the Autism Spectrum With Sensory Issues

-A Denmark-based company is bringing to market a deep-pressure device aimed at soothing the sensory issues of those on the autism spectrum.
+A Denmark-based company is bringing to market a

 The device allows users to lie on their front, side or back while being squeezed by foam-covered panels inside the box.
 These panels gently close in on the user at adjustable pressure levels.
 The OrbisBox can also provide light and sound therapy via color-changing panels that make up its walls and wired-in Bose speakers.